screeley44/setupvm-dev/README.md

 # Some Things To Note:

-1. All work is performed in your home directory - all scripts should be run from here and it will set up your config dirs as well
+1. By default, if you did not specify particular work directories in the .config, then everything will go into the current users home directory at the time the script was run.
+    All tasks, scripts and configurations (openshift in particular) will be located there.

+2.